-The Construction diagram for the element displays; note the 'e' in the bottom right corner of the element, indicating that it is the Construction rendition of the element.
-The diagram properties are set to show a range of element compartments by default; click on the diagram and, in the Properties window, on the Compartments tab.
+The Construction diagram for the element displays; note the 'C' in the bottom right corner of the element, indicating that it is the Construction rendition of the element.
+The diagram properties are set to show a range of element compartments by default; click on the diagram and, in the Properties window, on the 'Compartments' tab.
 The selected compartments are:

 - Tags

 - Requirements

 - Constraints

 - Testing

 - Maintenance

 - Discussions

 - Reviews

 - Resources

-- Projects
+- Projects for Decisions, Events, Issues and Tasks

 - Notes

 - Package Contents